stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter3_Use_Cases.md

 ## Displaying Results and Outputs

 The core of StarExec is not only to run the solver on specific benchmarks but also to host the results and outputs of each run.
 So a major task for the Star-Exec-Presenter is to display that data in an appropriate way.
+The explicit data is the result of a solver with a specific benchmark and its CPU- as well as Wallclock-Time.
+Additionally the solver's output is important which is accessible on StarExec with the job-pair, a unique combination within the specific job of solver and benchmark.

 ## Compare Results